-A superannuation scheme that isn't registered with the Financial Markets Authority and doesn't allow investors to contribute will be treated as a trust for tax purposes and must file an IR6 return.
+A superannuation scheme that is not registered with the Financial Markets Authority and does not allow investors to contribute will be treated as a trust for tax purposes and must complete an IR6 return.

 Income and credits section

 Income received by a trust retains its character as it passes through the trust.
 For this reason we ask that you return different types of income in certain boxes.